Here are 5 Warsaw food experiences you won’t want to miss! Come hungry, because this is a foodie city.

 Where can I try the best pierogi in Warsaw?

-Zapiecek is a popular chain specialising in pierogi with various fillings; Bar Prasowy for the milk bar experience; and for the most satisfying approach — book a pierogi cooking class and make your own.
+Zapiecek is a well-known chain specialising in pierogi with a wide range of fillings, with several locations around the city; Bar Prasowy for the milk bar experience; and for the most satisfying approach, book a pierogi cooking class and make your own.
 You’ll eat them fresh out of the pot and understand every element.

 Is Warsaw good for vegetarians and vegans?

 Surprisingly yes.
-Krowarzywa does excellent vegan burgers; Lokal Vegan Bistro and Vege Miasto serve plant-based versions of Polish classics that are genuinely good rather than compromised.
+Krowarzywa does excellent vegan burgers across multiple locations; Lokal Vegan Bistro and Vege Miasto serve plant-based versions of Polish classics that are genuinely good rather than compromised.
 The mainstream restaurant scene is also increasingly accommodating.

 How much should I budget for food in Warsaw?